hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/132__Venkatraghavan_S.md

 >> avidyA.
 >>
 >
-> ​This above, and the following ​that you mention seems to be a logical
+> This above, and the following that you mention seems to be a logical
 > conclusion if one subscribes to NJV DSV.
 Else there is no reason for an
 > overlap to be there between NJ's universes and Ishvaras.
 Not that it would
 > matter so much, since people who are not convinced of DSV will question EJV